 Ed Hess: Hyper-learning is the process of being able to adapt to the digital age by being able to learn, unlearn and relearn at the speed and pace of change, which technology is going to drive.

-Business performance in the age of artificial intelligence
+Human skills in the age of artificial intelligence

 Hess: Humans are going to have jobs [only] if they can add value in ways technology can't.
 They need to be able to think in ways that the technology can't and be able to emotionally connect and relate in positive ways with other human beings.
 Those activities are heavily dependent on soft skills.

-Which soft skills are most important?
+Which soft skills are most important as development of technology and technological advancements continue?

 Hess: There are several: humility, empathy, compassion, mindfulness, courage, reflective listening, resilience, curiosity, emotional intelligence and a few more.

-Workplace learning for positive emotions
+Workplace learning for emotional awareness

 Hess: Consider your strategic objective, and choose six to seven soft skills that will increase the probability of you achieving that strategic objective.
 Then define those soft skills in concrete behavioral terms.
 For example, what observable, measurable behaviors demonstrate humility?
 What observable behaviors evidence a lack of humility?